Kaffeedor/Radio-Astronomy-Bot/README.md

     else:
         pass
 ```
-### Disclaimer: Bot optimized for a Specific Server ([Radio Astronomy and Space](https://disboard.org/server/657857708644499458)):
+### Disclaimer: Bot Optimized for a Specific Server ([Radio Astronomy and Space](https://disboard.org/server/657857708644499458)):
-This Bot WON'T work if you just copy the code and change the Token!
+This Bot *WILL NOT WORK* if you just copy the code and change the Token!
 You need to change the Roles and Channels to make it work!